C. T. R. Wilson: Early life and education

 Charles Thomson Rees Wilson was born on 14 February 1869 in Glencorse, Scotland, the son of John Wilson, a sheep farmer, and Annie Clark Harper.
-After his father died in 1873, he moved with his family to Manchester, England.
+After his father died in 1873, Wilson moved with his family to Manchester, England.

 With financial support from his step-brother, Wilson studied biology at Owens College (now the University of Manchester) with the intent of becoming a doctor.
 He graduated with a B.Sc. in 1887.
-He then won a scholarship to attend Sidney Sussex College, Cambridge, where he became interested in physics and chemistry.
-In 1892, he received First Class Honours in both parts of the Natural Science Tripos.
+The following year, he won a scholarship to attend Sidney Sussex College, Cambridge, where he became interested in physics and chemistry.
+In 1892, he received First Class Honours in both parts of the Natural Sciences Tripos.

 Career and research

 Wilson became particularly interested in meteorology, and in 1893 he began to study clouds and their properties.
 Beginning in 1894, he worked for some time at the observatory on Ben Nevis, where he made observations of cloud formation.
 He was particularly fascinated by the appearance of glories.
 He then tried to reproduce this effect on a smaller scale in the Cavendish Laboratory at Cambridge, expanding humid air within a sealed container.

-In 1895, Wilson discovered that at a large enough expansion, ratio supersaturated water vapour condensates even without dust which he removed by previous condensations, contrary to the previous research by John Aitken.
+In 1895, Wilson discovered that at a large enough expansion ratio, supersaturated water vapour condensates even without dust which he removed by previous condensations, contrary to the previous research by John Aitken.
 Under J. J. Thomson's mentorship by 1896, he found out that X-rays stimulate the condensation just as well as dust.

 In 1900, Wilson became a Fellow of Sidney Sussex College, Cambridge, and was appointed University Lecturer and Demonstrator.
 He was known by some as a poor lecturer, due to a pronounced stutter.
 He taught a course on atmospheric electricity as a visiting lecturer at Imperial College London.
-He was appointed Reader in Electrical Meteorology in 1918 and Jacksonian Professor in 1925.
+He was appointed Reader in Electrical Meteorology in 1918 and Jacksonian Professor of Natural Philosophy in 1925.

 In 1906, Wilson hypothesised that cosmic radiation generates the ions causing condensation without apparent reasons.

 Wilson published numerous papers on meteorology and physics, on topics including X-rays, ionisation, thundercloud formation, and other meteorological events.
 Wilson may also have observed a sprite in 1924, 65 years before their official discovery.
 Weather was a focus of his work throughout his career, from his early observations at Ben Nevis to his final paper, on thunderclouds.